best hypervolt alternative

 What Hypervolt Alternatives Won’t Get You

-One obvious thing that you are going to miss if you opt for these Hypervolt alternatives is the Bluetooth compatibility that allows the device to connect with the Hyperice app.
+One obvious thing that you are going to miss if you opt for these Hypervolt alternatives we list below is the Bluetooth compatibility that allows the device to connect with the Hyperice app.
 We described the app in detail when we compared the Hypervolts to Theraguns.

 For now, it suffices to say that with the app, you get to watch how-to videos and guided routines.
 The app can also take over the device and change the speeds automatically.